ahmedehabb/MIT-6.006-Algorithms/README.md

 <br>

-If you saw anything that could be made in a better way or isnt too much explained feel free to do your own change in this repo and i'll appreciate it and apply it.
+If you saw anything that could be made in a better way or isnt too much explained feel free to pull request.
 <br>
 Hope you make the most benefit out of my code.